-Beavers are seen as a nuisance by many, but they are great for the environment.
-In this article, I wanted to explore why this is and give you some tips on protecting trees in your area.
+Many see beavers as a nuisance, but they are great for the environment.
+In this article, I wanted to explore some of the reasons and give tips on protecting trees in your area.

-The history of the fur trade and other human activities almost made beavers themselves a history page.
-Soon after the governments took action against the fur trade on beavers and deforestation, the beavers’ population is booming.
+The fur trade and other human activities almost made beavers extinct.
+Soon after the governments took action against the fur trade on beavers and deforestation, the beavers’ numbers rose again.

-In North America alone, there were up to 400 million beavers.
-The number now stands somewhere between 6 and 12 million.
+In North America alone, there were up to four hundred million beavers.
+The number now stands somewhere between six and twelve million.

 Learning and Knowledge

-Another reason why we need beavers in North America is we can learn from them.
-Students and children can quickly learn about how ecosystems work through beaver dams and beaver colonies.
+Another reason why we need beavers in North America is for education.
+Students and children can quickly learn how ecosystems work through beaver dams and colonies.

-They can learn about their local ecosystems, at the same time enjoying them through observations and photography.
-This is an essential reason governments should extend public education to these areas, especially where beavers live in large numbers.
+They can learn about their local ecosystems while at the same time enjoying them through observations and photography.
+This is an important reason governments should extend public education to these areas, especially where beavers live in large numbers.

 Problems Between Beavers and Humans

 There exists an ongoing conflict between beavers and humans.
-Beavers will find habitats in areas that are currently occupied by humans.
-However, humans and beavers are united against two common threats, floods and deforestation.
+Beavers will find habitats in areas that humans currently occupy.
+However, humans and beavers are united against two common threats, floods, and deforestation.

 One of the significant problems between humans and beavers is the amount of damage done to trees.
-Reducing trees due to deforestation and a lack of consistency in tree planting is causing problems.
-These problems not only extend to beavers but also to other animals.
+Reducing trees due to a wildfire, deforestation, and lacking consistency in tree planting is causing problems far worse than beavers do.
+These problems extend not only to beavers but also to other animals.

 Beavers, for their part, destroy trees and plants, which results in a massive conflict between people and these animals.
-Beavers destroy trees whenever they come across them.
-Beavers will damage trees in urban and suburban areas.
+Beavers destroy trees whenever they come across them and will damage trees in urban and suburban areas.

-Flooding is also an issue facing humans from beaver colonies.
+Flooding is also an issue facing humans from beaver colonies, especially around a floodplain.
 Flooding can be a real problem after there are heavy rains or snow.
-The extra water enters the rivers causing major blockages due to the beavers’ dams.
+The extra water enters the rivers causing major blockages due to the beavers’ dams causing a flood risk.

+Protecting trees from beavers will take a little work, but it can be done quickly and cheaply.
 Trunk guards can be placed around the trunk of the trees.
-The trunk guards should be installed up to three feet high from the ground and made of galvanized welded wire.
+The trunk guards should be installed up to three feet from the ground and made of galvanized welded wire.

 You can opt for electrified wire, which can deter beavers from getting to an area.

-The electrified wire can be effective in small spaces, such as a loved tree, or even used to protect a crop plot.
-The electrified wire will adequately protect the crops.
+Electrified wire can be effective in small spaces, such as a loved tree, or even used to protect a crop plot, and will protect the crops without harming the beaver.

-The traditional historical methods required the use of explosives or heavy machinery to destroy beaver dams.
+The traditional methods required to remove beavers used explosives or heavy machinery to destroy their dams.
 However, today, there are better methods.

-The design and the installation of a beaver deterrent can be very complicated.
-For this reason, please seek the services of an expert.
+The design and installation of a beaver deterrent can be very complicated.
+For this reason, it is best to seek the services of an expert.

 Most people will only know about the presence of beavers when they are a nuisance.
 The methods above will hopefully help you to keep beavers around without them being a nuisance.